kolide/launcher/docs/architecture/flags.md

 - Control server updates, which are ingested by the control server client and stored in a key-value store.
 - Temporary overrides, where a client can request the `Flags` interface to override the current value with a different value for a duration of time.

 Launcher flag values can also have constraints defined, which provide safeguards to prevent unreasonable values being used.
+Currently constraints only apply to `int64` flag values.

 ## Retrieving Flags